 Since Microsoft Excel spreadsheets often rely on the precision of data that is entered into cells, it’s helpful to be using the unit of measurement that is native to your current location, or that is native to the location of the people that will be using that data.

-Like the rest of the programs in the Microsoft Office suite, Excel uses a ruler that allows you to specify the size of margins.
+Like the rest of the programs in the Microsoft Office suite, such as Microsoft Word, Excel uses a ruler that allows you to specify the size of margins.
 The default unit of measurement will vary depending upon your location, but for many people, it is set to use inches.